Flag of Bosnia and Herzegovina: Austro-Hungarian rule

-When the Austro-Hungarian Empire annexed Bosnia and Herzegovina the flag was changed.
-The province of Bosnia used a flag that was a horizontal bicolour of red and yellow, but the province of Herzegovina used the same flag but with reversed colors (yellow and red).
+When the Austro-Hungarian Empire annexed Bosnia and Herzegovina, the flag was changed.
+The province of Bosnia used a flag that was a horizontal bicolour of red and yellow, but the province of Herzegovina used the same flag but with reversed colours (yellow and red).

-The coat of arms is one of Stjepan Vukčić Kosača, Bosnian noble and duke from 14th century.
-The original medieval coat of arms had a white background and two red stripes in the top of the shield.
-It was Similar to the old flag of the Western Bosnian Flag.
+The coat of arms is one of Stjepan Vukčić Kosača, a Bosnian noble and duke from the 14th century.
+The original medieval coat of arms had a white background and two red stripes at the top of the shield.
+It was similar to the old flag of Western Bosnia.